The Navier-Stokes Problem: Overview of the 3D Regularity Question

 The Navier-Stokes problem asks a deceptively simple question: if you start a 3D fluid flowing smoothly, does it stay smooth forever?
-Or can the motion become so wild that the equations break down, with smoothness breaking down in finite time?
+Or can the motion become so concentrated that the mathematical solution breaks down?

 What we know